How do annuities work?

 What is an annuity?

 An annuity is a contract between the owner of the annuity and the company issuing it.
-You buy the annuity and the company pays you interest on the money.
-At a certain age you start taking the money out and you could receive payments for as long as you live.
+You buy the annuity, and the company pays you interest on the money.
+At a certain age, you start taking the money out and you could receive payments for as long as you live.
 Some annuity types may help reduce the chance of outliving your retirement income.

 Annuities and life insurance are often mentioned in the same conversation because most annuity contracts are written by life insurance companies.
 However, life insurance is intended to meet the needs of the beneficiaries after the death of the policyholder.
 With annuities, the intention is to provide additional income to policyholders during their retirement years.